mivanov/editkit/docs/source/upgrade.rst

    sudo apt-get update
    sudo apt-get upgrade

-This will upgrade all of your packages, including LocalWiki.
+This will upgrade all of your packages, including EditKit.
 All of your data will be preserved during the upgrade.

 If you installed manually, read the upgrade instructions here: